 Things To Do On Pag Island

 I am told that Pag Island was once home to an extensive forest before Venetian overlords exploited that natural resource.
 I don’t know for sure if that is true or not, but, indeed, Pag Island is merely a rocky limestone outcropping in the Adriatic Sea.
 However, to dismiss this location based on its treeless landscape would be a mistake.

-Pag Island is also home to the first Croatian wind farm, which has been in operation for the past ten years and visitors to this sunny spot will no doubt find plenty to see and do.
+Pag Island is also home to the first Croatian wind farm, which has been in operation for the past ten years, and visitors to this sunny spot will undoubtedly find plenty to see and do.
 We recommend you rent a car and check out these ideas:

 The Lace Museum

 Address: Trg Kralja Krešimira IV | Open: 8 am to 11 pm Jun-Sep |Cost: 10 HRK

 Local Tip: If you love cheese, you can sample not only this award-winning cheese but varieties across the country at this annual festival on Pag.

 Address: Figurica 20, 23251 Kolan | Open: Mon-Sat from 7:00 am till 3:00 pm |Cost: 60 HRK

 Olive Gardens of Lun

-The grove is protected site thanks to the local government securing funds from the European Union to protect the 80,000 beautifully gnarled olives against development.
-In the 24 hectares that make up the garden the most important specimens are the 15,000 wild olive trees that can found interspersed among the other trees whose average age is 1,200 years old
+The grove is a protected site thanks to the local government securing funds from the European Union to protect the 80,000 beautifully gnarled olives against development.
+In the 24 hectares that make up the garden, the most important specimens are the 15,000 wild olive trees that can found interspersed among the other trees whose average age is 1,200 years old.

 These trees are the last of their kind in the region to be still left in their natural state.
-There is a highly informative guided tour of the site which can be done either on foot (2 hours) or by golf cart (45 minutes) for a fee.
-Or, you can wander the trails your own for free.
+There is a highly informative guided tour of the site, which can be done either on foot (2 hours) or by golf cart (45 minutes) for a fee.
+Or, you can wander the trails on your own for free.
 Head to the tourist center on arrival to find out more info, as all of the information I could find online was in Croatian.